alesalloum/normalized_polarization/README.md

 ## Data

 The network_data contains two subfolders (single_hashtag_networks and multiple_hashtag_networks).
 All the networks are in .edgelist format.
+The folder contains 183 topic endorsement networks inferred from Twitter interactions during the 2019 Finnish Elections.
+Nodes are accounts and undirected ties indicate uni- or bi-directional endorsement via retweets on the given topic.
+Please see Chen et al. 2020 and Salloum et al. 2021 for details.
+No identifying information nor original raw data from the Twitter platform is included here."

 ## Scripts